rajeman/My-Journal/README.md

 # My-Journal

-My-Journal allows users to pen their thoughts, feelings or anything about their situation from anywhere using their Android smartphone after sign in.
-They can also read previous entries and modify them.
+My-Journal allows users to pen their thoughts, feelings or situation from anywhere using their Android smartphone.
+Users can also read modify and delete previous entries.

 # Getting Started
 Download and install on your Android smartphone.
-You can create an sccount with your google email.
+You can sign-in with your google account.